FeoZ/converterapi/README.md

   - TLS terminaison endpoint
   - Can be used with a certbot to renew all the certificates
 - For the public DNS I did not precise, it could be hosted on Cloudflare, Azure..
 - 2 Environments, they take as a reference two different branches for Prod and Staging.
 We could add a third environment but as a matter of simplicity, we will talk only about one staging here.

+### Kubernetes

+- I uploaded the manifest used to mak it run on my kubernetes.
+- This is a Kubernetes instance runnin gon Azure (AKS)
+  - It has automatic certificate renew and autopmatic DNS updating
+  - The ingress/egress flow are passing through an external firewall
+- Note that the CI/CD is not implemented

+- You can check the manifest used in:

+      ./kubernetes-nanifests

 ### Scheme